spdk/spdk/doc/accel_fw.md

 There are several dependencies to leverage the Linux idxd driver for driving DSA devices.

 1 Linux kernel support: You need to have a Linux kernel with the `idxd` driver loaded.
-Futher, add the following command line options to the kernel boot
+Further, add the following command line options to the kernel boot
 commands:

 ```bash